 As the famous writer Napoleon Hill once said, “Whatever the mind of man can conceive and believe, it can achieve.”
 Do not doubt your abilities, because they are there, and the world is waiting to see it.
 Visualise your goals, put in the work, and be ready when it comes.

 The marketing, sales, and exposure you will get are all byproducts of creating honest and authentic work.
 Be yourself, stay patient and persevering, because, at the end of the day, nothing worth having comes easy.

 What stage of the process on how to sell art are you currently in?
 Which one do you find the most difficult to get through?
-Did we help you understand how to sell art?
-Let us know by sharing your thoughts with us in the comments section below!
-We would love to hear from you. 🙂
+Did I help you understand how to sell art?
+Let me know by sharing your thoughts with us in the comments section below!
+I would love to hear from you. 🙂

 Ardak Kassenova is mother, artist and ZenART Supplies co-founder.
 “My heart and soul were always with Art, and since my childhood as long as I remember myself, I was dreaming to be an artist.
 I was painting after work, when I had time, and teaching myself through the books, videos, visiting art galleries and museums.
 I’ve been very curious about different techniques and styles, and therefore accumulated knowledge and experience on a variety of mediums”.

 After 20 years of a successful corporate career and with becoming a mother to two wonderful girls, she decided that it’s time to make drastic changes and link her life with Art.
 She started to paint again and decided to create her own art supplies brand that would help artists to fulfil their creative dreams and achieve their best results since the beginning using high-quality art materials without wasting their precious time and money.
 Say hello to @ardak_zenart on Instagram!